Before You Begin

 Important |

-- [Optional] If you would like to use the DNS name to access your HA cluster, configure this DNS name to resolve to the HA cluster IP address.
+- Configure the HA cluster DNS name to resolve to the HA cluster IP address.

 - [For Kerberos authentication] Join both Linux-based servers to a domain where Kerberos authentication is configured.
 For more information, see Managing Domain Settings.